Unemployment Rates by State - Low and High Unemployment Rate States

 In March of this year, there were 16 states at full employment levels.

-In September the number of full employment states dropped from 14 to 13 states - eight (8) of these states had an increase and one (1) saw a decrease in the unemployment rate from the prior month
+In October the number of full employment states remained at 13 states - six (6)) of these states had an increase and two (2) saw a decrease in the unemployment rate from the prior month

 Latest data